YenLegion/RDRFSR2/README.md

  This mod is a library for RDR2 which replaces Nvidia DLSS with AMD FidelityFX Super Resolution 2.0.

- This is intended for releases devoid of DRM.
+ This fork is intended for releases devoid of DRM.

  Tested on EMPRESS release version 1436.28.